Glenbrook, New South Wales: Population

-In the 2016 Census, there were 5,051 people in Glenbrook.
-82.0% of people were born in Australia.
-The next most common country of birth was England at 5.4%.
+In the 2021 Census, there were 5,078 people in Glenbrook.
+83.9% of people were born in Australia.
+The next most common country of birth was England at 5.2%.
 90.9% of people spoke only English at home.
-The most common responses for religion were No Religion 31.5%, Catholic 24.5% and Anglican 18.7%.
+The most common responses for religion were No Religion 41.6%, Catholic 22% and Anglican 15.9%.

 Transport

 Glenbrook railway station is on the Blue Mountains Line of the NSW TrainLink intercity network.
-Also, the Great Western Highway passes through the town.
+The Great Western Highway passes through the town.